arden-rh/lexicon-bakery/README.md

 - React Router for navigation (Home, Products, About, Contact)
 - TypeScript for type safety
 - Product filtering and grid display
+- Contact form with validation (demo - no backend)

 ## Tech Stack